It’s definitely a dilemma and sometimes a tough one to resolve. Should you sell or rent your townhouse in Franklin, Nashville, or Brentwood?

 Am I prepared to deal with tenants?

-In trying to find the best answer to the question “Should you sell or rent your townhouse in Nashville?” you need to be brutally honest about your preparedness and willingness to be a landlord.
+In trying to find the best answer to the question “Should you sell or rent your townhouse in Franklin, Nashville, or Brentwood?” you need to be brutally honest about your preparedness and willingness to be a landlord.
 Dealing with tenants can be, to put it mildly, unpleasant at times.

 Some tenants are a delight to deal with while others – no matter how well you vet them beforehand – require a lot of time, patience, and persistence.
 And still, others sometimes trash the place they rent, which will require you to make the repairs.